 [To Hanno the Carthaginian, on a simple life; see Cicero, Tusculan Disputations 5.32.90 for an alternative version]

 5 Anacharsis to Hanno: For me, a Scythian cloak is my clothing, the skin of my feet are shoes, and the entire earth my bed.
 Milk, cheese and roasted meat are my finest dinner, and I drink water.
 Therefore, since I am free from what occupies most people’s leisure, come alongside me if you need something from me.
-For the gifts in which you delight, I will give you others in return.
-But you, dedicate to the gods however many of the Carthaginians do your pleasure
+For the gifts which delight you, I will give you others in return.
+But you should give them to the Carthaginians (Karchedonians) or attribute your gratitude to the gods.

 [To the son of a king, on avoiding luxury and seeking simplicity]